-&lt;sup>22 Generally and in the context of a practicable schedule of teaching assignments, the percentage can be achieved if 40% of all faculty teaching core courses in the program hold the terminal academic credential in the field or in a closely related field/discipline or if 40% of all core courses or all hours in the courses in the program are taught by faculty with a terminal academic credential in the field or in a closely related field/discipline.
+&lt;sup>22 Generally and in the context of a practicable schedule of teaching assignments, the percentage can be achieved if 40% of all faculty teaching core and non-core courses in the program hold the terminal academic credential in the field or in a closely related field/discipline or if 40% of all core and non-core courses or all hours in core and non-core courses in the program are taught by faculty with a terminal academic credential in the field or in a closely related field/discipline.
+The 40% is to be calculated over the total student experience in the degree program with core and non-core courses considered together, and existing faculty who are engaged in a program to upgrade their credentials to terminal will be counted among those with the terminal credential so as to support the professional development and upgrading of existing faculty.